House sending Trump impeachment to Senate, GOP opposes trial - WTMJ

 Trump is the first former president to face impeachment trial, and it will test his grip on the Republican Party as well as the legacy of his tenure, which came to a close as a mob of loyal supporters heeded his rally cry by storming the Capitol and trying to overturn Joe Biden’s election.
 The proceedings will also force Democrats, who have a full sweep of party control of the White House and Congress, to balance their promise to hold the former president accountable while also rushing to deliver on Biden’s priorities.

-Sen. Chris Coons, D-Del., said in an interview with The Associated Press on Sunday that he hopes that evolving clarity on the details of what happened Jan.
+Sen. Chris Coons, D-Del., said in an interview on Sunday that he hopes that evolving clarity on the details of what happened Jan.
 6 “will make it clearer to my colleagues and the American people that we need some accountability.”

-Coons questioned how his colleagues who were in the Capitol that day could see the insurrection as anything other than a “stunning violation” of tradition of peaceful transfers of power.
+Coons questioned how his colleagues who were in the Capitol that day could see the insurrection as anything other than a “stunning violation” of the nation’s history of peaceful transfers of power.

 An early vote to dismiss the trial probably would not succeed, given that Democrats now control the Senate.
 Still, the mounting Republican opposition indicates that many GOP senators would eventually vote to acquit Trump.
 Democrats would need the support of 17 Republicans — a high bar — to convict him.